ucdavis-bioinformatics-training/2021-March-Advanced-Topics-in-Single-Cell-RNA-Seq-VDJ/data_analysis/vdj_prepare.md

 The top YAML (YAML ain't markup language) portion of the doc tells RStudio how to parse the document.

 <pre><code>---
-title: "Introduction to Single Cell RNAseq Part 1"
+title: "Single Cell VDJ Analysis"
 author: your_name
 date: current_date
 output: